Munster business promotes including special needs kids in advertising

 MUNSTER, Indiana (WLS) --After a quick touch up from the make up artist, 10-year-old Blake Lynch modeled for the camera.
 Five-year-old Caleigh Heenan also visited Land O' Frost's offices to pose for her own set of professional head-shots.
-But the kids smiling for the cameras inside the packaged deli meat company's Munster building don't look like children you'll see in many advertisements.
+But the kids smiling for the cameras don't look like children you would see in many advertisements.
 These are kids with special needs, teaming up with Land O' Frost to let other businesses know those with disabilities are also consumers.

 "So are her parents and her family members...they purchase all the same products that all the typically developed kids purchase," pointed out Caleigh's mom Lisa Heenan.